froboy/yusaopeny_docs/content/en/docs/glossary/_index.md

 Paragraph
 : A Drupal data structure that allows content editors to create sections of content on a page using preset groups of fields.
 See [Paragraphs on Drupal.org](https://www.drupal.org/project/paragraphs) and [Paragraphs in the distribution](/docs/user-documentation/paragraphs/).

+PEF
+: The "Program Event Framework", also known as PEF, consists of a group of content types and view blocks that can be used to create and relate programs and events.

 Personify
 : A service provider that offers member management systems and more.
 Integrates with a number of features of the distribution.
 [Personify](https://personifycorp.com/).